This post covers the best scenic spots, beaches, and viewpoints on a drive around Lake Tahoe. We’ll tackle the Nevada side of the lake first!

 You can start your exploration by checking out the Ramada Point Rocks.
 From there, you can see the marina and several people kayaking or paddle boarding.

 The park has a visitor’s center, grill and gift shop on site.
-Boating, non-motorized water activities and diving is permitted.
+Boating, non-motorized water activities, and diving are permitted.

 Other Points of Interest